 Smart Joinery and Storage

 Storage is critical on tight sites.
 Custom joinery, built-in cabinetry, and under-stair solutions can maximise utility without adding bulk.
-Every cupboard, nook, and recess should earn its place in a well-resolved narrow house design plan.
+Every cupboard, nook, and recess should earn its place in the plan.

 Flexible Floor Plans

-House plans for narrow lots need to adapt to different family needs, whether that’s a home office at the front, a retreat upstairs, or future-ready spaces that can evolve over time.
+A narrow home’s plan needs to adapt to different family needs, whether that’s a home office at the front, a retreat upstairs, or future-ready spaces that can evolve over time.
 Flexible narrow lot plans ensure long-term functionality, especially as life changes.

 Planning Narrow Block Homes for Long-Term Liveability